 Pack in Multiple Fixed Boxes

-1- Go to Dimensional Shipping and configure the rule with “Pack in multiple fixed boxes” set as the Method of Shipping, then set the desired box dimensions with weight.
+- Still in the Basic panel, under the Ship Via Multiple Boxes section, set the desired box dimensions with weight for each packing box.
 You can add multiple boxes here and multiple quantities of different box sizes.

-2- Go back to the platform (if it’s Magento make sure to synchronize prior to doing so) and assign the dimensional rule to the product.
+- Go back to the platform (if it’s Magento make sure to synchronize prior to doing so) and assign the packing rule to the product.

-Whenever the product is in the cart it will pack in these boxes.
+Whenever the product is in the cart it will be packed in these multiple boxes.

-This algorithm is intended for product(s) to pack into the largest possible box they can pack into.
-The system will look at the product’s volume/dimensions and then use largest available box with the most leftover space after packing.
-This is configured under the Settings button on the Dimensional Rules tab on the Features page.
+The system will look at the product’s volume/dimensions and then use the largest available box with the most leftover space after packing.

 Limit Dimensional Shipping to Specific Carriers

 This setting in ShipperHQ will allow you to limit certain carriers to rate off of dimensional shipping (dimensional weight vs actual weight) and non selected carriers to weight only.

 If you wanted your LTL carriers to rate shipments only based off of their weight and then wanted your FedEx Carrier to rate based off of Dimensional then you would select FedEx in this field and that behavior would take effect.

 - Click Settings and notice the Carriers dropdown.